0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 |        |        |          |

 notes:
-Here are some self-hosted language you may have heard of.
+Here are some self-hosted languages you may have heard of.

-The first version of a language can't be written in the language itself, there's by definition no compiler yet, so it must be bootstrapped in an existing language.
+The first version of a language can't be written in the language itself though, there's by definition no compiler yet, so it must be bootstrapped in an existing language.

 C or assembly are common bootstrapping languages, but with Rust it was OCaml.